 Types of special journals

 The number of special journals used by a business organization depends on its nature and size.
-However, the following journals are commonly used by merchandising companies:
+The following journals are commonly used in merchandising companies:

 - Purchases journal